Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 3. Do Kegel Exercises

 Most pregnant women will become all too familiar with Kegel exercises before the birth of their baby.
 Not only do these exercises help you learn to control muscles for labor and birth, but they can help you gain control of your urethra.
-By gaining more control, you can increase the time between your bathroom breaks (source).
+By gaining more control, you can increase the time between your bathroom breaks (4).

 4. Avoid Excess Fluids Before Bedtime

-Your pregnant body retains fluids all throughout the day, and when you lay down at night, your sleeping position allows the excess fluids in your legs to be processed by your kidneys.
-If you elevate your legs for even an hour a day, you can reduce your nightly bathroom visits (source).
+Your pregnant body retains fluids throughout the day, and when you lay down at night, your sleeping position allows the excess fluids in your legs to be processed by your kidneys.
+If you elevate your legs for even an hour a day, you can reduce your nightly bathroom visits (5).

 Remember To Stay Hydrated

-5. Wear A Pad
+5. Wear a Pad

 Not only can this help protect you from the unexpected, but you won’t have to run to the bathroom every time you cough or think something is funny.